 DESTINATION Faroe Islands

 Each season in the Faroe Islands reveals a different side of their wild and captivating beauty, inviting you to experience nature at its most raw and authentic.
 In summer, the long, light-filled days stretch endlessly over green cliffs and rolling hills, perfect for exploring dramatic coastlines and remote villages.
 Autumn brings shifting skies and deep, moody colours, where mist drapes the mountains and the ocean roars below.
-Winter is a time of powerful storms and quiet moments, offering a unique sense of solitude and connection to nature, while spring awakens the islands with fresh greenery and seabirds returning to the cliffs in great numbers.
+Winter is a time of powerful storms and quiet moments, offering a unique sense of solitude and connection to nature.
+Spring awakens the islands again with fresh greenery and seabirds returning to the cliffs in great numbers.

 Jürg Hänggi